-Task Force Leader: Executive Engineer, Gujarat Water Supply Board Action and (Who Should Take It) Requirements or Conditions to be met for the action can occur.
-Timeframe Before a Disaster Establish water availability, capacities, reliabilities and potability.
-(Task Force) Standard of 20 liters of drinking water per person per day.
-3 months before warning.
+Task Force Leader: Executive Engineer, Gujarat Water Supply Board

+Action and (Who Should Take It) Requirements or Conditions to be Timeframe met for the action can occur.
+Before a Disaster Establish water availability, capacities, reliabilities and potability.
+(Task Standard of 20 liters of drinking water 3 months before warning.
+Force) per person per day.
 Plan for alternate water delivery and storage (Task Force) May need tankers, tanks, generator set.
 3 months before warning.
 Secure new and additional equipment.
 (Task Force) Requires funding.
 Secure extra stocks of chemicals, expendable supplies and equipment.
 (Task Force) May require additional funding.
 3 months before warning.
 Open Water Control Room in Monsoon.
 (Task Force) Done.
 Warning Establish staff rotation and shift system.
 (Task Force) No later than 24 hours from warning.
 Provide public awareness on use of water.
 (Task Force) Media Task Force.
 No later than 24 hours from warning.
-Provide instructions to government and private sectors on protection of water supplies.
-(Task Force) No later than 24 hours from warning.
+Provide instructions to government and private sectors on protection of water No later than 24 hours supplies.
+(Task Force) from warning.
 Mobilize Task Force members.
 24 hours from warning.
-Action and (Who Should Take It) Requirements or Conditions to be met for the action can occur.
-Timeframe Mobilize additional personnel and vehicles.
-(Logistics Task Force) May be difficult to locate additional personnel locally.
+Action and (Who Should Take It) Requirements or Conditions to Timeframe be met for the action can occur.
+Mobilize additional personnel and vehicles.
+(Logistics Task Force) May be difficult to locate 24 hours from warning. additional personnel locally.
 Recourse to outside or contractor sources may be required.
-24 hours from warning.
 Coordinate activities with Power and other Task Forces.
 Involves District Control Room.
 24 hours from warning.
 Verify water source status and protection.
 (Task Force).
 No later than 24 hours from warning.
-Disaster Plan and prioritize supply of water to users.
-(Task Force) Requires information on needs, damage and demand.
-Completed by 24 hours into disaster.
+Disaster · · · · · · · · · · · · · · · · · · · Plan and prioritize supply of water to users.
+(Task Force) Requires information on needs, Completed by 24 hours damage and demand. into disaster.
+Assess status and damage to water systems.
+(Task Force) Coordination with Damage Completed by 24 hours Assessment Task Force. into disaster.